goongoguma/Node-with-React/note.md

   client_id=333697948788-iq181q0b8j19djgd1l8k2dspoeepqlpp.apps. googleusercontent.com
   ```
 - redirect_uri is the address that user should be redirected to from google after they give a permission to the application.
-- whcih means entire OAuth schema could be very easily manipulated by tricking users giving their information to manipulated redirect_uri.
+- which means entire OAuth schema could be very easily manipulated by tricking users giving their information to manipulated redirect_uri.
 - The error we are seeing is entirely security related.
 - Go back to console.developer.google.com. write `http://localhost:5000/auth/google/callback` at Authorized redirect URIs section.
 - It might take some time that the uri is actually kicking in.